HSF74 is our only shielding paint that is completely free of preservatives. Can only be used indoors. Very high screening attenuation!

 This product is a flame-retardant according to DIN 4102-1 (B1), see below under “Fire reaction report DIN 4102-1”.

-Potassium water glass, graphite, water, carbon black, emulsifier, cellulose, anti-foaming agents, no preservatives.
+Potassium silicate, graphite, water, carbon black, emulsifier, defoamer, cellulose, no preservative agent.

 - Technical details